The Ultimate Urban Travel Photography Workshop (4-Day Workshop)

 - Urban Edges.
 Enjoy approximately 10 miles of an accessible waterfront promenade like no other.
 If you like to photograph Urban Edges, Vancouver is tough to beat.

 - Street Photography.
 Explore North America’s second largest historic Chinatown District along with the storied Downtown East Side providing the perfect setting for learning the “Nitty Gritty” of Street Photography.

 - People and Places.
 Internationally celebrated Granville Island provides a great venue for a diverse mix of Historic Industrial and Commercial Structures converted into a world class urban marketplace famous for embracing a mosaic of cultures.
 This is a great background for learning to Photograph People and Places including how to bring back great pictures of your next family holiday.

 - Buildings and Heritage.
-Vancouver has become the Center of World Class examples of international award winning planned and designed Urban Neighbourhoods.
-So, if you want to learn about Architectural or Heritage Travel Photography, this a great place to hone skills taught in the classroom setting.
+Vancouver has become the centre of world class examples of international award winning planned and designed Urban Neighbourhoods.
+So, if you want to learn about Architectural or Heritage Travel Photography, this is a great place to hone skills taught in the classroom setting.

 - Landscapes and Gardens.
 If you are wanting to learn about Landscape Travel and Garden Photography, the “Super Natural BC” character of Stanley Park, a 1001 acre Urban Park like no other, offers an easily accessible array of photographic opportunities.

 The final selected shooting venues will be determined by the desires of each of the workshop participants.

 You will learn how to plan and prepare for your photographic travels in a way that will help ensure that you come home with great images.